Share

 Types of scam and what to watch out for

 • Unsolicited emails and texts.
 Be careful of anything unexpected that claims to be from an organisation such as a bank, BT, Sky, PayPal, Microsoft, the BBC and other large, trusted organisations.
-At the moment, particularly watch out for unsolicited emails claiming to come from health bodies such as the NHS, the WHO and the CDC.

 • No name Legitimate emails from services you have accounts with will always address you by name.